This post may contain affiliate links. Please read my disclosure.

 - Cutting the pork shoulder into smaller pieces allows the pork to cook faster and provides more surface for the marinade/sauce.

 Freeze the pieces in an airtight container for up t 6 months and enjoy at your own leisure.
-Thaw in the fridge overnight, and heat in a 400 degree oven for about 3-5 minutes (until warmed through);
+Thaw in the fridge overnight, and heat in a 400°F oven for about 5-7 minutes until warmed through and sizzling.
+Be careful not to burn - watch it carefully.

 Ingredients